Hi, I’m Adam Wright, founder of the LifeHacker Guy

 For some reason when I was 15/16 I started going jogging a few times a week.

-I joined a running group (Poole Runners) with one of best friends from school, Colin.
+I joined a running group (Poole Runners) with one of my best friends from school, Colin.

 After some dedicated training for 18-24 months I became a fairly decent 5 mile (28 minutes, below picture), 10k (33 minutes) to 1/2 marathon runner (1 hour 17 mins).